FILM REVIEW: QUEEN OF EARTH (2015)

 Featuring Elisabeth Moss, Katherine Waterston, Patrick Fugit

 Alex Ross Perry’s Queen of Earth lets you know what you’re in for right out of the gate.
 In an uncomfortably tight close-up, Catherine (Elisabeth Moss) is ditched by her boyfriend while still recovering from the death of her father.
-It’s a shattering sequence: flickering between denial, despair, self-loathing and frustration Catherine repeatedly pleads that–above all else–she just wants to be left alone.
+It’s a shattering sequence: flickering between denial, despair, self-loathing, and frustration Catherine repeatedly pleads that–above all else–she just wants to be left alone.

-But the superb cast makes this discomfort captivating: Moss and Waterston grapple with a riveting, nuanced intensity and a lean script gives clues but leaves us with plenty of questions.
+Instead of burning us out, the superb cast makes this discomfort captivating: Moss and Waterston grapple with a riveting, nuanced intensity and a lean script gives clues but leaves us with plenty of questions.
 Like this one: when we see someone in crisis, should we intervene?
 We’re given a double-answer: sure, sometimes it’s nice to be left alone, but doing nothing can be its own act of violence.